-Support of proposal 1-2c: Qualcomm, Samsung, Intel, LGE, Huawei/HiSilicon
+Support of proposal 1-2c: Qualcomm, Samsung, Intel, LGE

-Object of proposal 1-2c:Apple, Nokia, CMCC, IDCC
+Object of proposal 1-2c:Apple, Nokia, CMCC, IDCC, ZTE/ Sanechips

 To address comments from Qualcomm and LGE, the ‘DCI format 2_6’ refers to DCP which should be outside active time.
-LGE also propose to allow DCI format 2_6 in active time to indication PDCCH monitoring adaptation.
+LGE, Huawei/HiSilicon also propose to allow DCI format 2_6 in active time to indication PDCCH monitoring adaptation.